A theoretical framework of the scaled Gaussian stochastic process in prediction and calibration: Convergence properties of the S-GaSP calibration

 Although the GaSP and the S-GaSP perform equally well in prediction for Example \ref{eg:eg1}, the estimator of the calibration parameter in the discretized S-GaSP calibration converges to the $L_2$ minimizer, but that in the GaSP calibration does not converge to $\theta_{L_2}$, shown in the right panel of Figure~\ref{fig:fixed_lambda_GP_SGP}.
 This problem is caused by the difference between the RKHS norm and the $L_2$ norm.
-As illustrated in Lemma~\ref{lemma:gp_est} and Lemma~\ref{lemma:sgp_est}, both the RKHS norm and $L_2$ norm of the discrepancy function are penalized in the S-GaSP calibration model, whereas the GaSP calibration model only penalizes the RKHS norm of the discrepancy function.

-In the Section~\ref{subsec:theta_convergence}, we further show that under some regularity conditions, the calibrated parameters in the S-GaSP calibration converges to the $L_2$ minimizer with the same choice of the regularization parameter and scaling parameter.
+As illustrated in Lemma~\ref{lemma:sgp_est}, both the RKHS norm and $L_2$ norm of the discrepancy function are penalized in the S-GaSP calibration model, whereas the GaSP calibration model does not penalize the $L_2$ norm of the discrepancy function.
+In Section~\ref{subsec:theta_convergence}, we further show that under some regularity conditions, the calibrated parameters in the S-GaSP calibration do converge to the $L_2$ minimizer with the same choice of the regularization parameter and scaling parameter in Corollary \ref{corollary:prediction_bound}.